YashodhaSamarawickrama/Employee-Info-mobile-application/README.md

 # Employee-Info-mobile-application
-Employee Info mobile application for Avalone (Pvt) Ltd
+Employee Info mobile application for HR Managers using the Ionic 4 Framework .